 EDUCATIONAL AG TOURS

-With a goal of serving students in area schools, the Dordt College agriculture department and area businesses have teamed up together to offer a group of free educational tours.
+With a goal of serving students in area schools, the Dordt College agriculture department and area businesses have teamed up to offer free educational tours.
 The goal of the tours, which were first offered in 2006, is to develop in students an awareness of the diversity of careers that may be available to them.

-The tours will take place Monday, March 18, with a registration deadline of March 4.
+The tours will take place Monday, March 14, with a registration deadline of February 22.
 Registration begins at 8 a.m. with refreshments served from 8 to 8:30 a.m.
 Activities will begin at 8:30 a.m.
 Two businesses will be toured in the morning and two businesses will be toured in the afternoon.
 The day's activities will conclude at 3:30 p.m.
 Attendance is expected for the entire day.
-Please try to limit your participation to 25 students or fewer.
+Please try to limit your participation to 25 students.
 No repeaters please.

 Many of the tours are not available at other times of the year due to company issues of safety, liability, time, and company policy.
-The businesses listed have graciously agreed to be part of the March 18 one-time event out of a desire to serve area students in an interesting, efficient, and appropriate manner.
+The businesses listed have graciously agreed to be part of the March 16 one-time, annual event out of a desire to serve area students in an interesting, efficient, and appropriate manner.

 The tours include the following locations: